Srijan-Petwal/hello-cocco/README.md

 ## 🐳 Now Runs in Docker!

+>[!TIP]
 > You can now run the entire project inside a Docker container — no need to install Node, Vite, or any dependencies manually.

-This makes previewing the project locally much easier and cleaner.
+>This makes previewing the project locally much easier and cleaner.
 Ideal for sandbox testing, sharing, or running in isolated environments.
 ---

 ## 🧰 What It Takes to Run Locally with Docker